IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_rule.rst

   labels (False, list, None)
     Labels that you can use to group and search for similar rules, such as those that help you to meet a specific organization guideline.

-  enforcement_actions (False, list, None)
-    The actions that the service must run on your behalf when a request to create or modify the target resource does not comply with your conditions.

-  account_id (True, str, None)
-    (Required for new resource) Your IBM Cloud account ID.

-  required_config (True, list, None)
-    (Required for new resource) The requirements that must be met to determine the resource's level of compliance in accordance with the rule.
-Use logical operators (and/or) to define multiple property checks and conditions.
-To define requirements for a rule, list one or more property check objects in the and array.
-To add conditions to a property check, use or.

   target (True, list, None)